najafabdulaziz-jpg/Natural-Language-Processing/lab4/README.md

-couldn't upload the file because of its size
+couldn't upload the dataset because of its size